A world leader in organ preservation

 Our equity story

-Continue through the remainder of this page to explore our full equity story — how XVIVO creates long-term value through innovative preservation and perfusion technologies, and its commitment to the vision that nobody should die waiting for a new organ.
+Continue through the remainder of this page to explore our full equity story — how XVIVO creates long-term value through innovative perfusion technologies and services, and its commitment to the vision that nobody should die waiting for a new organ.

 XVIVO at a glance